EMPLOYMENT SUPPORT WORKER – Connecting Opportunities

-Connecting Opportunities is a new project to increase integration in Leeds City Region by supporting the most socially excluded new migrants to tackle the complex barriers they face in integrating in their local areas, increasing their employability, or finding work.
-Ten organisations specialising in working with migrants will be working together to offer tailored support, cultural orientation, English language classes and other training options for project participants.
-Connecting Opportunities will also create new local connections, with opportunities for local people to be volunteers, mentors and befrienders, and for employers to provide work placements to help people into entry level jobs in local job markets.
+Connecting Opportunities works with new migrants to develop their skills and opportunities to find work and be part of the local community.
+Ten organisations that specialise in working with migrants are offering tailored support, cultural orientation, English language classes and other training across West Yorkshire and part of North Yorkshire (Craven, Harrogate, Selby and York).
+The project is also creating new local connections, with opportunities for local people to be volunteer mentors and befrienders, and for employers to provide work placements to help people get a foothold in the job market.

 Connecting Opportunities is funded by the Big Lottery and the European Social Fund as part of the Building Better Opportunities programme.